KongNet: A Multi-headed Deep Learning Model for Detection and Classification of Nuclei in Histopathology Images: Method

 \subsubsection{MONKEY Dataset}

-The MONKEY dataset was released for the MONKEY Challenge~\cite{ref_monkey_challenge} and contains PAS-stained images of kidney biopsies.
-Expert pathologists annotated the centroids of lymphocytes and monocytes within 231 large regions of interest (ROIs) across 153 WSIs from six pathology departments (labelled A–F).
-The training set contains 81 cases sourced from centres A, B, C, and D. The preliminary test set consists of 9 cases from centre~E. The final test set contains the same 9 cases from centre~E, plus an additional 19 cases from centre~F. Both the preliminary and final test sets were kept private by the organisers.
+The MONKEY dataset was released for the MONKEY Challenge~\cite{ref_monkey_challenge} and consists of PAS-stained kidney biopsy WSIs for mononuclear leukocyte detection and classification.
+Expert pathologists annotated the centroids of two cell types, lymphocytes and monocytes, within 231 large regions of interest across 153 WSIs collected from six pathology departments (A--F).

+The training set contains 81 cases from centres A--D. The preliminary test set contains 9 cases from centre E, while the final test set contains these same 9 cases together with an additional 19 cases from centre F. Both test sets were kept private by the organisers.

 For each training case, a PAS slide scanned with the CPG profile using a P1000 WSI scanner (3DHistech) at Radboudumc is provided.
-For some cases, an additional PAS slide scanned with the diagnostic profile is available, alongside a PAS slide scanned at the source institution and the IHC slide (CD3 and CD20 antibodies) used to guide the annotation process.
-All WSIs are registered and have a resolution of 0.24~microns-per-pixel (mpp).
-Only WSIs scanned with the CPG profile are used during the preliminary and final test phases.
-For training our model, we exclusively used the CPG profile slides.
+For some cases, an additional diagnostic-profile PAS slide, a PAS slide scanned at the source institution, and an IHC slide stained with CD3 and CD20 antibodies are also available to support the annotation process.
+All WSIs are registered and have a resolution of 0.24 mpp.
+Since only CPG-profile WSIs were used during the challenge test phases, we also restricted model development to the CPG-profile slides.

-We extracted 14,315 patches of size $256\times256$ at 0.24 mpp, which includes nearly 63,000 lymphocytes and 33,000 monocytes.
-We used 5-fold cross-validation stratified based on the institution of image source.
+From these WSIs, we extracted 14,315 patches of size $256\times256$ at 0.24 mpp, containing approximately 63,000 lymphocytes and 33,000 monocytes.
+We used 5-fold cross-validation, stratified by source institution to select the best model.